 Just because your mate is now a sweetie and not pressuring you, don’t “reward” them socially by saying yes to every water or soda offer.
 If you’re full, you’re full.
 You are mates because of who you are; not because you buy each other rounds, and if the latter is the main or sole basis of your relationship, then there is a deeper problem here anyway.

 And it is okay to leave the club or pub before the rest of your friends, by the way.
-You do not need to feel compelled to leave together at 3am just because you arrived together, sober still.
-Give yourself permission to not want to be with drunk people until last rounds are called.
+You do not need to feel compelled to leave together at 3 am just because you arrived together, sober still.
+Give yourself permission to not want to be with drunk people until the last round is called.
 You’re an adult.
 Own your agency.